 The practice of creating thumbnail sketches improves your drawings because thumbnailing helps you to deliberately plan and research your artwork beforehand.
 Thumbnailing serves as a tool to create a visual outline for your creative work which is important to creating visually interesting art.

 One day I was scrolling through Disney character sketches on Pinterest that gave me an ‘I wish I could draw this!’ feeling I simply couldn’t ignore.

 Most of the images were small collections of little pencil drawings, so-called ‘thumbnail drawings’ or ‘thumbnail sketches’.
 They didn’t even have any colors yet, but they had the most beautiful aesthetic.
-(I think this aesthetic is why I love art books with concept art sketches so much!)
+(This aesthetic is why I love art books with concept art sketches so much!)

 I didn’t see any reason at the time why I couldn’t ‘reproduce’ such thumbnail drawings if I just tried hard enough.
-And thus began my first attempt at creating rough and simple character sketches like the ones on Pinterest.
+And thus began my first attempt at creating thumbnails.
 A few lines and scribbles, and.. voilà!

 What is thumbnail sketching?

-Only the essentials are included in thumbnail sketches.
+Only the essentials are included in thumbnail sketches because of their small size.
 This allows you to quickly sketch ideas without having to spend too much time working out all the details.

 Thumbnail sketching tip: Thumbnailing is about getting many ideas on paper (or screen) in a short amount of time.
 Be careful not to spend too much time thumbnailing.
 Thumbnails by no means need to be perfect and they do not require the same amount of detail as a finished artwork.